 Do you want to build your email list to thousands of subscribers?
 You should, and I want to help you.
 Imagine how much more profitable you would be with a large list of people who want to hear from you.
 For example, if you launch a new product to fifty thousand subscribers at a conversion rate of one percent, you would get purchases from five hundred people immediately.
 Below are seven strategies that I use to attract hundreds of subscribers each month.

-Seven Email List Building Strategies
+List Building Strategies

 Don’t take my word for it.
 Use a free popup plugin like everyone else and get the same mediocre results as them.
-Not too long ago I was using SumoMe’s free tools but kept noticing that many other websites were using them as well.
-Perhaps we all thought we were smart.
-However, as visitors see the same opt-in forms from site to site, those opt-in forms experience a declining impact.
-I did consider purchasing SumoMe’s pro version and upgrades, but they grossly overcharge compared to their competitors.
-I ultimately went with Thrive Themes because I wanted to create effective and impactful opt-in forms that were unique to my website at an affordable price.
+Not too long ago, I was using SumoMe’s free WordPress tools and kept noticing that many other websites used them as well.
+As visitors see the same style of opt-in forms from site to site, those opt-in forms have less impact.
+I considered purchasing SumoMe’s pro versions and upgrades, but they grossly overcharge compared to their competitors.
+Instead, I chose Thrive Themes because I can create efficient and impactful opt-in forms that are unique to my website at an affordable price.

 3) Don’t stick with default templates.

-4) Try different opt-in motivators.
+4) Use various opt-in motivators.

-6) Send a welcome email to your subscribers.
+6) Send welcome emails to your subscribers.

-- How often will you send emails?
+- How often will you send emails to your subscribers?

-- What about the design and layout?
+- What about the design and layout of your emails?